 Mother’s Day / Impress Your Family Approved

 - SEASONS (AT THE FOUR SEASONS) – One of my favorite memories ever, was waking up somewhat early on New Year’s Day this year, grabbing a group of my favorite dude friends and heading to the all you can eat brunch buffet at the Four Seasons.
-Don’t get me wrong, this is not your average buffet — with everything from Dry Rub Quail with BBQ Jus, to Charcoal-Grilled Lamb Chops with Mint Chimichuri this is definitely a “TREAT YO’SELF” kind of meal.
+Don’t get me wrong, this is not your average buffet — with everything from Jamaican Jerk Quail with Curry Mango Chutney to Grilled Lamb Chops with Pistachio Mint Pesto this is definitely a “TREAT YO’SELF” kind of meal.
 The best part?
 A jovial omelet chef who’ll make your eggs any way you want ‘em and the never ending exceptional service (especially when it comes to refilling your Mimosa glass).

 - BLUE DUCK TAVERN – the Mother’s Day brunch is a $95 prix fixe but the menu does look spectacular (duck confit hash with fried egg, green peas, chanterelles, and romaine hearts, anyone?), and Blue Duck still serves some of the finest desserts in town.
 Moms love desserts.
 Easy walking distance to Georgetown for after brunch shopping is an added bonus.